FE 'tkGooies' system

 Since these 'apps' are 'free', you cannot expect 'professional level' capabilities.
 On the other hand, you may be surprised at the capabilities that some of the scripts have --- especially with a little 'tweaking' or enhancement.

-You can look for other Tcl-Tk scripts via a web search on keywords like 'tcl tk scripts collection'.
-In place of 'collection', you may wish to use keywords such as 'button' or 'widget' or 'pack' or 'binding' or 'image processing' or 'canvas' or whatever --- to look for specific kinds of Tcl-Tk scripts.
+You can look for other Tcl-Tk scripts via a web search on keywords like 'tcl tk scripts button'.
+You may wish to change the 'button' keyword or add keywords such as 'frame' or 'widget' or 'pack' or 'binding' or 'image processing' or 'canvas' or whatever --- to look for specific kinds of Tcl-Tk scripts.

 There do not seem to be many people who have taken the time to put together a collection of many, non-trivial Tcl-Tk GUI scripts, but here is one (old, circa 2010) attempt at starting a Tcl-Tk scripts collection at subdude-site.com --- in categories such as: